Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 2.5.
 Stable Monkeys

 A: It was a common historical practice to place female monkeys in horse stables because their menstruation was believed to ward off equine sickness (see my past article for a source).
-Hence, Sun’s time as the heavenly stable master supports the idea that he was originally a cis-woman.
+Hence, Sun’s time as the heavenly stable master supports the idea that they were originally a woman.

 CA: Just because something influenced a character in a story doesn’t mean that thing and all of its traits become the character.
 That’s like saying Son Goku is Superman just because Dragon Ball Z-era Akira Toriyama borrowed the “alien sent to earth” element from the Man of Steel’s mythos.
 But that isn’t the case since each character and their respective stories have definable differences.
 And it’s the same for the female stable monkeys and Sun Wukong.